 I spent nearly 13 years at The Wall Street Journal Online, where I was a columnist, editor and projects guy.
 In Web years, 13 years is basically forever — or at least long enough to accumulate more than 1,000 bylines and learn a heck of a lot about how journalism works online.
-My duties included writing daily and weekly columns (“The Daily Fix” and “Real Time,” respectively), editing writers and coaching them to write effectively for the Web, serving as WSJ.com’s first blogs guru, and representing the editorial department on numerous projects in partnership with Dow Jones business strategists and software developers.
-After leaving the Online Journal, I consulted with news organizations for EidosMedia, an innovative maker of cross-media editing-and-publishing software, before hanging out my shingle as a full-time writer and editor.
+My duties included writing daily and weekly columns (“The Daily Fix” and “Real Time,” respectively), editing writers and coaching them to write effectively for the web, serving as WSJ.com’s first blogs guru, and representing the editorial department on numerous projects in partnership with Dow Jones business strategists and software developers.
+After leaving the Online Journal, I consulted with news organizations for EidosMedia, a maker of cross-media editing-and-publishing software, before hanging out my shingle as a full-time writer and editor.

-I’m a former adjunct faculty member at the Poynter Institute, where I spent a year as an ombudsman for ESPN.
+I’ve been a baseball blogger at Faith and Fear in Flushing since 2005 and am a former adjunct faculty member at the Poynter Institute, where I spent a year as an ombudsman for ESPN.
 That role grew out of a weekly digital-sportswriting column I wrote for Indiana University’s National Sports Journalism Center.
 I collected 19 of my best NSJC columns (along with new material) as an ebook, Sportswriting in the Digital Age.
-It’s got a wealth of practical advice about writing for the web and creating a journalism career in today’s swiftly changing media world.
+It’s got lots of practical advice about writing for the web and creating a journalism career in today’s swiftly changing media world.
 Check it out in Kindle format from Amazon here, from Barnes & Noble here, or from Smashwords (PDF and other formats) here.
 Or you can get it through Apple’s online bookstore.